mvartani76/alexa-controlmypi-skill/lambda/README.md

 ![Lambda Layer Details](/images/lambda-layer-details.png)

 ## Copy and paste code into AWS editor
-We need to paste the index.js code from this repository into the AWS Lambde IDE as shown below.
+We need to paste the index.js code from this repository into the AWS Lambda IDE as shown below.

 ![Copy Lambda Code](/images/lambda-paste-code.png)

 There are probably more elegant ways to do this manual process but this works for now.